A low-FODMAP diet has been increasingly popular as a strategy to reboot the gut in preparation for re-establishing microbial diversity in the gut.

 A low-FODMAP diet limits you from otherwise healthy foods.
 It is NOT intended (or preferred) as a long-term dietary solution.
 It is a transitional diet to help the system find balance again.

-The goal is to be able to tolerate high-FODMAP foods again and integrate diverse sources of fruits, vegetables, roots, tubers, and legumes in the diet.
+The goal is to be able to tolerate high-FODMAP foods again and integrate diverse sources of fruits, vegetables, roots, tubers, and legumes into the diet.

 Problems with Long-term Low-FODMAP Diets